Cloud-SPAN/create-aws-instance-2-manage-instance/_episodes/02-manage-aws-instance.md

 > When you go back to EC2 menu pages, check that your default region is Ireland.
 Set it thus if not, as otherwise you will not find the instance you created in the Ireland region in the previous episode.
 {: .callout}

 To setup billing alerts, on the left navigation pane, click on **Billing preferences**.
 The page below will appear.
-Check all the three options as shown in the page, and then click on the blue button **Save prefences**.
+Check all the three options as shown in the page, and then click on the blue button **Save preferences**.

 ![Caption.](../fig/manage-instance/02-ec2-instance-launching-set-cost-alerts.png "Caption 2.")